Mapping Facial Hair Growth for Traditional Shaving

 Shaving with the Grain Vs. Against the Grain Vs. Across the Grain

 Now that you've identified your grain pattern, the next challenge is deciding whether to shave with, against, or across the grain.
 Every man’s beard is unique, so there is no absolute rule.
-Even the most experienced shavers still have to come up with a final answer.
+Even the most experienced shavers still have to reach a final decision.
 Truthfully, it’s a personal choice.
 The debate is that shaving against the grain causes more irritation by pulling the hair follicle up and away from the skin.
 Therefore, if you have thin skin or sensitive skin, it's best to shave with the grain.
-But note that even experienced shavers still have to come up with a final answer.
-So, crossing this hurdle can take quite some time.

 To get you on the right path, here are the different directions of shaving:

 Each strand of your beard grows at a different rate in different areas of your face.
-So, it is not wise to follow a single shaving direction for your cheeks, chin, neck, and around your mouth.
-To ensure your shaving instrument works efficiently, map your face, follow grain passes, and shave in the direction of growth.
+So, it is not wise to use a single shaving direction for your cheeks, chin, neck, and the area around your mouth.
+To ensure your shaving instrument works efficiently, map your face, follow the grain passes, and shave in the direction of growth.

 Once you know the grain of your facial hair, you can proceed to face mapping.